Justin & Hailey Bieber’s Vacation Pics Flood Instagram

-Justin Bieber and wife Hailey Baldwin recently went on vacation to Hawaii together, according to an Instagram picture dump both of them did over the weekend.
-The married couple enjoyed their vacation with longtime friends Kelia and Joe Termini, as well as the Termini’s new baby boy.
+Justin Bieber and his wife Hailey Baldwin recently went on vacation to Hawaii together, according to an Instagram picture dump by both of them over the weekend.
+The married couple enjoyed their vacation with longtime friends Kelia and Joe Termini, as well as the Terminis’ new baby boy.

 In another similar photo, Kelia wrote, “Thank you for loving our baby!!!”